 For many of us, shopping for gifts is fun to do when we can afford to do it.
 When money is an issue, specifically the lack of money, then it can quickly turn from being fun to being stressful and depressing.

 When there is very little money to go around, it is natural that our approach to how we spend that money changes from buying a gift that we only hope the person will use, to one that we know that they will use.

 A necessity gift will usually fall under one of these categories:

 - An item or service that solves a problem.

 - An item that the gift recipient must buy soon.

-- An item or service that is practical and that is used regularly.
+- An item or service that is practical and that will be used regularly.

-- An item or service that the gift recipient needs, but is not necessarily something they like.
+- An item or service that the gift recipient needs, even if it is not necessarily something they like.

 When giving practical gifts, it is important to think about how the person receiving it will feel about the gift.
 What follows discusses the different situations that can arise when a person receives something that they need, rather than something they only want.

 Teenagers are the most difficult group to accept that gift-giving might need to change when financial issues become paramount.
 If they have always in the past received the latest trendy item at Christmas, or in the past were given almost every item on their wish list, then that is what they will expect every Christmas.
 To avoid your teen experiencing a Christmas meltdown as they open their gifts under the tree, why not give them a head's up early by organizing a family meeting to talk about how things will work this year.